 Advancing Students for a Stronger Economy Tomorrow, or the Colorado ASSET law, allows eligible undocumented students to pay in-state tuition and receive the College Opportunity Fund stipend at Colorado public colleges.
-Learn more.

 Senate Bill 13-033, also known as the Advancing Students for a Stronger Economy Tomorrow (ASSET) bill, allows U.S citizens, permanent residents, and students without lawful status to receive in-state tuition through attendance and graduation from a Colorado high school or through attendance at a Colorado high school combined with obtaining the GED.
 You must meet these requirements to be eligible:

-Students attending CCD under ASSET or DACA do not qualify to receive state or federal aid.
-These students are eligible for the College Opportunity Fund (COF), and may be eligible for institutional and foundational funds.
-We encourage students attending CCD under ASSET or DACA to apply for scholarships here.
+Students attending CCD under DACA do not qualify to receive state or federal aid.
+These students may be eligible for institutional and foundational funds.

-HB 06-1023 requires institutions of higher education to verify lawful presence for students applying for educational benefits (i.e. in-state tuition, College Opportunity Fund).
+HB 06-1023 requires institutions of higher education to verify lawful presence for students applying for educational benefits (i.e., in-state tuition, College Opportunity Fund).
 This has been amended; state institutions of higher education are no longer required to verify lawful presence.
-We no longer require an Affidavit of Lawful Presence as of Summer 2013.
+We no longer require an Affidavit of Lawful Presence (as of summer 2013).